 SINCE 2010, A WIND OF CHANGE

 One is passionate about brand heritage, the other has worn fans since childhood.
-When Eloïse and Raphaëlle met, they forged a dream: to resuscitate couture fans, by redeveloping one of the most important Parisian fan houses.
+When Eloïse and Raphaëlle met, they forged a dream: to resuscitate couture and fashion hand-fans, by redeveloping one of the most important Parisian fan houses.

 Exchanges are offered up to 15 days after your purchase

 Pay securely, by credit card or via Paypal